rahulgudu/React-Native-Real-Estate-App/README.md

-# Added the protected component
+# Implemented Tabs navigation

-In this commit/segment we have created the protected component for authorized tabs
+In this commit/segment we have made the bottom navbar for navigating between different tabs.

+## Things learned

+- <Tabs></Tabs> : This component is the prebuilt component from "expo-router".
+This make the bottom navbar directly.
+- <Tabs.Screen /> : This keeps the component of the tab navigation like icon title etc.